sc-forks/solidity-coverage/docs/api.md

 disposable set of contracts/artifacts which coverage must use in lieu of the 'real' (uninstrumented) contracts.

-+ there are two complete [coverage tool/plugin implementations][5] (for Hardhat and Truffle) which can be used as sources if you're building something similar.
++ there is a complete [coverage tool/plugin implementation][5] for Hardhat which can be used as a source if you're building something similar.

 [5]: https://github.com/sc-forks/solidity-coverage/tree/master/plugins